 Cathy Gilford Atkins

-Cathy Gilford Atkins (’79 BS, Early Childhood Education) has devoted her life to putting into practice the principles of early childhood development, working first as a classroom teacher and, after earning a master’s degree in education from National Louis University, Chicago, serving as an early childhood consultant and adjunct faculty at several Chicago area colleges.
+Cathy Gilford Atkins (BS 1979 Early Childhood Education) has devoted her life to putting into practice the principles of early childhood development, working first as a classroom teacher and, after earning a master’s degree in education from National Louis University, Chicago, serving as an early childhood consultant and adjunct faculty at several Chicago area colleges.
 She is a recognized expert in child development theory and early childhood education, with expertise in curriculum development, parent education and staff development.
 Her experiences encompass more than three decades of wide-ranging and in-depth applications including classroom teaching, teacher training, consulting and co-directing a large early childhood program.
-Cathy has been trainer, coach and mentor to college students, first year teachers and veteran staff.
-She has helped first-time and experienced parents gain confidence in their parenting skills.
-Cathy and husband Dr. Edward M. Atkins (’75 BA, Political Science, ’80 MD) have resided in the Chicago area for more than 30 years.
+Cathy has been trainer, coach and mentor to college students, first-year teachers and veteran staff.
+She has helped first time and experienced parents gain confidence in their parenting skills.
+Cathy and husband Dr. Edward M. Atkins (BA 1975 Political Science; MD 1980) have resided in the Chicago area for more than 30 years.
 They are the proud parents of two children, Lisa and David.
 Recognizing the importance of teacher retention in Human Ecology’s Preschool, Cathy and Ed are the first to establish a teacher excellence fund to support professional development and opportunities for mentoring student interns.

 Jane Hampton Ausman

-Jane was born and raised in Lancaster, Grant County, Wisconsin.
-She received her BS in Home Economics and Education in 1959 and her MS in History in 1962.
+Jane Hampton Ausman (BS 1959 Home Economics Education; MS 1962 History) was born and raised in Lancaster, Grant County, Wisconsin.
 Her advisor in Home Economics was Julia Dalrymple.
-Her MS thesis, titled “The diet and problems of food supply of westward explorers and emigrants during 1800-1850”, brought together home economics fundamentals with her love of American history.
-She made a westward journey herself in 1962, along with her husband John, and spent much of the next 40 years in the San Francisco Bay Area raising a family.
+Her MS thesis, titled “The diet and problems of food supply of westward explorers and emigrants during 1800-1850,” brought together home economics fundamentals with her love of American history.
+She made a westward journey herself in 1962, along with her husband John (BS 1955 Chemical Engineering; MS 1959; PhD 1962), and spent much of the next 40 years in the San Francisco Bay Area raising a family.
 During this period she and her family also spent time living in Germany, England and Belgium.
-Jane and John are Bascom Hill Society members.
-They feel strongly about the value of supporting the University of Wisconsin.
+Jane and John are Bascom Hill Society members and feel strongly about the value of supporting the University of Wisconsin.

 Diane Endres Ballweg